 In Singapore, ovarian cancer is the sixth most common cancer among women.
 Although it usually occurs in post-menopausal women over the age of 50, ovarian cancer can occur in younger women.

-Epithelial ovarian cancer usually affects older women although it can also happen to younger women.
-Germ cell cancers of the ovary occur more frequently in younger women.
+Epithelial ovarian cancer usually affects older women, while germ cell ovarian cancer tends to occur more frequently in younger women.

 To determine the actual extent of the cancer, surgical exploration or staging is required.
 During the procedure, the doctor will examine the peritoneum, which is the inner lining of the abdomen.
-Fluid within the abdomen is sent for assessment which involves analysis under a microscope.
-Besides determining the stage of the cancer, the aim of surgery is to remove as much of the cancer as possible.
-Often this includes removing ovaries, the fallopian tubes, the uterus and its surrounding lymphatics.
+Fluid within the abdomen will be sent for assessment.

 Additional treatment following surgery will be determined by the stage of the disease, the grade (aggressiveness) of the disease and the subtype of cancer.

-For very early stage disease and non-aggressive types, further treatment may not be required.
-For the more advanced and aggressive types of cancers, chemotherapy is the treatment of choice.
+For very early-stage disease and non-aggressive types of cancers, further treatment may not be required.
+But if the cancer is more advanced and aggressive, chemotherapy is the treatment of choice.

-Occasionally, patients with advanced epithelial ovarian cancer may be unsuitable for surgery in the first instance.
-In such cases, pre-operative chemotherapy may be given to shrink or control the cancer before surgery.
+Some patients with advanced epithelial ovarian cancer may be given pre-operative chemotherapy to shrink or control the cancer before surgery.

-There are newer targeted drugs which can be used to treat selected cases of epithelial ovarian cancer in the appropriate disease settings, including intravenous (given by drip) Bevacizumab and oral Olaparib.
+There are new targeted drugs which can be used to treat selected cases of epithelial ovarian cancer, including drugs that are administered by drip such as Bevacizumab and oral Olaparib.